Charles Clinger

 Charles M. Clinger (born December 28, 1976, in Jackson Hole, Wyoming) is a retired American high jumper.

 He won the bronze medal at the 1999 Pan American Games.

 His personal best jump is 2.35 m, achieved in May 2001 in Pocatello, Idaho.

 Personal life

 Clinger graduated from Star Valley High School (Afton, Wyoming) in 1995.
 He attended Boise State University, leaving in 1996 for two years as an LDS Missionary in Brisbane, Australia.
-Clinger returned to the United States in 1998 and attended Weber State University, graduating in 2001.
+Clinger returned to the United States in 1998 and attended and competed for Weber State University, graduating in 2001.
 He later graduated from the UC Davis School of Law and is currently an attorney in Star Valley, Wyoming.